Unknown's avatar

 Start by making this planet better by enhancing another’s life, one person at a time.

 4. I can’t express how much I miss my dog Sammy, and so I’m allowing the possibility of adopting another pound puppy.
-Yes, we got Candy last Spring for my dad, but she rarely Lost puppyvisits me, so I started perusing pet adoption sites of the local animal shelters.
+Yes, we got Candy last Spring for my dad, but she rarely visits me, so I started perusing pet adoption sites of the local animal shelters.
 It didn’t take long before I came across this photo and I had to go see if we were a match.

 How sweet is she?
 9 pounds and about 2 years old (a little younger than I want, but look at that face!)